yookoala/cachedfetch/README.md

 Licence
 -------

-This file is part of cachedfetch.
+This file is part of crawler.

-cachedfetch is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+crawler is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-cachedfetch is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+crawler is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public Licensefor more details.

-You should have received a copy of the GNU Lesser General Public License along with cachedfetch.
+You should have received a copy of the GNU Lesser General Public License along with crawler.
 If not, see http://www.gnu.org/licenses/lgpl.html.